busterjs/grunt-buster/README.md

 * Updated project URLs
 * Require Node.js >= 0.8.0
 * Fix `path.existsSync` deprecation warning
+* Declare a peer dependency on Grunt ~0.4.0

 #### v0.1.2
 * Looks for buster.js in test/ and spec/ in addition to the root folder